CaseyKwinn/Google-Data-Analytics-Case-Study-Cyclistic/README.md

 1. Conduct marketing campaigns involving signup deals for new members.
 Focus these campaigns in areas like Streeter Dr & Grand Ave, as well as other popular ride locations for casual riders.
 2. Since casual riders prefer longer rides, offer discounts for longer rides, as well as discounts during summer months when riding is more popular.
 3. Advertise Cyclstic bikes as an enjoyable and effective method of commuting to work.
-It's much more like casual riders will purhcase a membership and behave like other members if they are made aware of the possiblilty of using bikes as a way to commute to work.
+It's much more likely casual riders will purhcase a membership and behave like other members if they are made aware of the possiblilty of using bikes as a way to commute to work.